 Carnegie Building 204

 Reports can also be made to any of the offices listed below.
 The administrators in those offices have been trained in the dynamics of sexual and or gender-based harassment, discrimination and violence, including sexual violence, stalking, and intimate partner violence.
-They are well-versed in Oberlin College's Sexual Misconduct Policy.
+They are well-versed in Oberlin College's Sexual Misconduct Policy that covers Title IX.
 Reports made to these offices will go directly to Rebecca Mosely, Title IX coordinator.

 Safety and Security